-The Clinical Mental Health Counseling faculty maintain a bulletin board which contains on-going program information, announcements about professional workshops and seminars, and listings of available positions in counseling.
-The bulletin board is located on the second floor of the Palumbo Academic Building and is adjacent to Room 2247.
+The Clinical Mental Health Counseling faculty maintain an electronic bulletin board which contains on-going program information, announcements about professional workshops and seminars, and listings of available positions in counseling.
+The electronic bulletin board is located on the second floor of the Palumbo Academic Building and is oom 2247.
 Students will also receive program announcements through campus email or community meetings.